NIEHS/Perturb-STNet/README.md

 Detailed instructions or examples on how to use the tool.
 This can include code snippets, command-line examples, or screenshots.

 ## Dependency Package Installation
+Perturb-STNet depends on $gamlss.spatial$ and $INLA$ packages for spatiotemporal model estimation. $gamlss.spatial$ uses a maximization technique to maximize the penalized log posterior distribution to estimate the parameters and $INLA$ uses the Laplace approximation technique to assess the full posterior distributions of the model parameters.
 ## Parameters
 <p align="justify"> Perturb-STNet requires different parameter specifications, especially to determine the size of the mesh polygons.
 Note that a higher number of polygons will result in better estimates.
 However, there is a trade-off.
 A higher number increases the complexity of the estimation process.
 It is recommended to start with a reasonable number (which will be demonstrated in the "Example section") at the initial stage of the analysis and can be increased for the final analysis. </p>